ericoporto/fgmk/docs/Markdown/Actions/Actions.md

 Actions are read from top to bottom, they are then placed in a FIFO buffer.
 The IF action can interact with this buffer, which will change execution flow.

+A list of actions will have the following format:

+    [["actionName","PARAM1;PARAM2;..."],
+     ["actionName","PARAM1;PARAM2;..."],
+     ...
+     ["actionName","PARAM1;PARAM2;..."]]

+An example of a list of actions:

+    [["showText","Got a sword!"],
+     ["addItem","sword"]]

+The interface will provide a clean and easy way to create, edit, reorder and remove actions.

 ## Available Actions